 The stipulations outlined above would help ensure that the use is compatible on Hanalei NWR.
 Wildlife observation and photography, as outlined in this compatibility determination, would not conflict with the national policy to maintain the biological diversity, integrity, and environmental health of the refuge.
 Based on available science and best professional judgement, the Service has determined that Wildlife Observation and Photography at Hanalei NWR, in accordance with the stipulations provided here, would not materially interfere with or detract from the fulfillment of the National Wildlife Refuge System mission or the purpose of the Hanalei NWR.
-Appropriate and compatible wildlife observation and photography at the Hanalei National Wildlife Refuge can help the public develop an appreciation for wetlands, wildlife, and habitats that the U.S. Fish and Wildlife Service works to protect.
+Rather, appropriate and compatible Wildlife Observation and Photography would enhance visitor experience through which they can further develop an appreciation for wildlife and wild lands.